dlounsbu/NYHEALing-IPAtracker-support/README.md

 The <b>IPA Tracker Support Team</b> provides information and technical assistance to participating community partners, researchers, and study staff who are piloting the use of the <b>IPA Tracker</b>, a secure, cloud-based tool designed to inform and documment their efforts to implement community-driven SMART Strategies.
 The <b>IPA Tracker</b> also provides authorized users the option to download selected data for reporting on various implementation process and outcomes metrics.

+## Alert: We are planning a brief downtime of the IPA tracking website for server and networking equipment maintenance Thursday (10/14) after business hours.
+Duration of downtime is expected to be less than 3 hours.
+Please make a note of it.
+We apologize for the inconvenience.

 ### To make a request for support, please click here:

 https://einsteinmed.co1.qualtrics.com/jfe/form/SV_4TvKdfrpwnbgBrE